-At September 30, 2007, 22.30% of investments were held in ETFs used to closely replicate the performance of recognized bond indices.
+At September 30, 2008 and 2007, 24.23% and 22.30%, respectively, of investments were held in ETFs used to closely replicate the performance of recognized bond indices.
 The Trust's fixed income allocation consisted of iShares Barclays Aggregate Bonds (AGG), an ETF that holds a diversified portfolio of over 100 different corporate bonds.
-The bonds held vary in credit qualities, with an average overall rating of AAA as rated by Moody's and AAA as rated by Standard & Poor's at September 30, 2007.
-High yield debt receiving a credit rating below "A" comprises 19.21% of the fixed income portfolio as rated by Moody's and 18.44% as rated by Standard & Poor's at September 30, 2007.
+The bonds held vary in credit qualities, with an average overall rating of AAA as rated by Moody's and AAA as rated by Standard & Poor's at September 30, 2008 and 2007.
+High yield debt receiving a credit rating below "A" comprises 11.20% and 19.21% of the fixed income portfolio as rated by Moody's and 10.18% and 18.44% as rated by Standard & Poor's at September 30, 2008 and 2007, respectively.

 The Trust does not have a formal investment policy that requires investment in fixed maturity securities as a means of managing its exposure to loss of principal due to increasing interest rates.
 The Trust Fund's investment policy requires the performance of each investment class to be periodically compared with an associated benchmark.
 The Trust Fund's allocation to fixed income investments is in the form of an investment in an ETF which is intended to track the return of the Barclays Aggregate Bond Index.
 The ETF manager is expected to manage the interest rate and credit risks related to the ETF's underlying portfolio.
-At September 30, 2007 the weighted average maturity of the bonds comprising the fixed income was 7.15 years.
+At September 30, 2008 and 2007 the weighted average maturity of the bonds comprising the fixed income fund was 7.17 and 7.15 years, respectively.
 Bonds and bond funds generally decrease in value in response to rising interest rates; however, bonds have a fixed date of maturity and therefore have less exposure to loss of principal from rising interest rates in comparison to a fixed income ETF which does not have a fixed date of maturity.

-The Trust Fund's exposure to foreign currency risk is derived from its investment in exchange traded funds (ETFs) that hold securities in foreign issuers.
-The underlying investments expose the Trust to foreign currencies.
+The Trust Fund's exposure to foreign currency risk is derived from its investment in ETFs and REITs that hold securities of foreign issuers.